-You will need to charge your electronic items like camera, phones, iPods and others as you spent days in the mountains.
-The cost is usually a few dollars but in the long run it will cost you more to charge many things every day.
+You will need to charge your electronic items like a camera, phones, iPods, and others as you spent days in the mountains.
+The cost is usually a few dollars but in the long run, it will cost you more to charge many things every day.
 The cost is higher to support the local hydropower stations.
 If you want to avoid this cost, you might want to carry a solar-powered battery charger or a portable power bank of your own.
 This ensures that you get to enjoy the beautiful sceneries and fun experiences and share them with the world all the time.

 Each day of the trek is a tiring experience and you will want to take a hot shower and get fresh all the time.
 However, in the higher elevations showers or baths are not possible due to the cold and the cost.
 While some lodges might have proper bathrooms others provide only pails of water for your bath.
 These will cost you a few dollars every time but they will not feel like a proper bath.
 Instead, it is a good idea to carry wet wipes and a small towel to freshen up in the morning as well as before bed.

 If you like the services of the places you visit or the people you meet in the trails, you might want to tip them even though there is no tipping culture in Nepal.
 It is usually a good idea to tip your guides and porters for their hard work if they make your trip fun, safe, and enjoyable.
 Various places in the high altitudes like the monasteries, stupas and schools will expect some form of a donation from the tourists for the improvement of their infrastructures.
 You might want to keep aside a few dollars if you feel like contributing to such good causes.